OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/visio-javascript-reference-overview.md

 object.load(string: properties); //or object.load(array: properties); //or object.load({loadOption});
 ```

-1. **properties** is the list of properties and/or relationship names to be loaded, specified as comma-delimited strings or array of names.
+1. **properties** is the list of properties names to be loaded, specified as comma-delimited strings or array of names.
 See **.load()** methods under each object for details.

 2. **loadOption** specifies an object that describes the selection, expansion, top, and skip options.
 See object load [options](/javascript/api/office/officeextension.loadoption) for details.